appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-use-data-from-async-functions-in-sync-fields.md

 ```
 When using the `data` attribute, Appsmith executes the query, generates the data and shows it in a Table widget.

-## Pro tips
+## Pro-tips
 It's important to note that the [Table Data](/reference/widgets/table#table-data) property is a synchronous field and expects data to be passed to it.
 If you bind a run method, it results in an error.
 For more information on troubleshooting this issue, see the [Sync field errors](/help-and-support/troubleshooting-guide/widget-errors#sync-field-error.) section.

 You can choose to execute the API or query when the page is loaded by enabling the "Run on page load" option in the Query or API settings.
 For more information, see the [Run on page load](/core-concepts/data-access-and-binding/querying-a-database/query-settings#run-query-on-page-load) section.
 Additionally, you can configure similar settings for asynchronous functions.
-For more information, see the [Asynchoronous JavaScript Function Settings](/core-concepts/writing-code/javascript-editor-beta/asynchronous-javascript-function-settings) section.
+For more information, see the [Asynchronous JavaScript Function Settings](/core-concepts/writing-code/javascript-editor-beta/asynchronous-javascript-function-settings) section.

 At this point, you have gained a deeper understanding of how to use data from async functions in sync fields within Appsmith.
 By applying this knowledge, you can now create more powerful and dynamic apps with Appsmith.